Updated December 30, 2018

 - Strategic storage – Keep your shower uncluttered and safe with niches recessed into the wall for soap and shampoo storage.
 Think through where your storage is located so all members of your family – from grandchildren to grandparents – can reach them (note: for a universal or accessible design niches are generally lowered so a shorter person or someone in a wheelchair has access to them).

-- Natural design materials – Natural looking materials are hot in shower designs today – from hexagonal shapes and wood-look tiles to even a new line of grout free shower wall panels with natural patterns– the options are more exciting than ever.
+- Natural design materials – Natural looking materials are hot in shower designs today – from hexagonal shapes and wood-look tiles to even a new line of grout free shower wall panels with natural stone, cement and farmhouse wood patterns.
+The options are more exciting than ever.

-What questions or input do you have about larger showers?
+What questions or ideas would you like to add about larger showers?
 Please comment or call one of the numbers below for additional insights or a free estimate.

 If you’re looking for more information or an estimate on remodeling a shower or nationwide material supply for the various grout free wall panels and shower bases mentioned above call Innovate Building Solutions (877-668-5888) for nationwide supply or The Bath Doctor in Cleveland (216-531-6085), Columbus (614-252-7294) for regional supply or installation.